pololu/pololu-usb-sdk/README.txt

 == Compiling C# code in Linux ==

 1) Copy the file 99-pololu.rules to /etc/udev/rules.d/ in order to grant permission for all users to use Pololu USB devices.
+Run

+     sudo udevadm control --reload-rules

+   to make sure the rules get reloaded.
 If you already plugged in a Pololu USB device, you should unplug it at this point so the new permissions will get applied later when you plug it back in.

 2) Download and install these packages: